910: The Final Sacrifice

 I’d better get to reading my X-Men comics.

 X-Men is a wildly successful comic book franchise from Marvel Comics.
-It was created in 1963 by Stan Lee and Jack Kirby and has spawned some twenty separate comic series, a successful string of movies, and several TV series.
+It was created in 1963 by Stan Lee and Jack Kirby and has spawned multiple comics, a successful string of movies, and several TV series.
 An overused plot device in the comics is the idea that society is prejudiced against the X-Men because they are mutants.

 Well, Larry, I guess I better get going.
 Say hello to Jim Kiick for me.

-Larry Csonka and fellow Dolphins running back Jim Kiick were nicknamed “Butch Cassidy and the Sundance Kid.”
-Kiick and Csonka hung together (they're both on the Sports Illustrated cover shown above; Csonka is the one giving the finger to the camera) and had quite a reputation for raising hell.
+Larry Csonka and fellow Dolphins running back Jim Kiick were nicknamed “Butch Cassidy and the Sundance Kid” for their hard-partying friendship off the field.
+Kiick and Csonka hung together (they’re both on the Sports Illustrated cover shown above; Csonka is the one giving the finger to the camera) and had quite a reputation for raising hell.
 In 1974 they both quit the NFL and joined the fledgling World Football League, a stunning decision that proved a short-lived detour, as the league folded the following year.
 Kiick returned to the NFL to play with the Denver Broncos for a couple of seasons before retiring for good.

 Leave me alone, Ma, I’m starting a software company.